What is Gallbladder Removal Surgery?

 Digestive Problems after Gallbladder Removal Surgery

 After gallbladder removal surgery, a procedure called Cholecystectomy, there are changes to your digestive system and your body will gradually adjust to it.
 Some people may not see any changes to their digestive pattern and will carry on as usual.
 This pattern what we are now talking is after the post-operative diet plan (usually a week) the surgeon has handed to them.
-Some may report digestive problems even after their post-operative diet plan.
-Here are a few digestive problems one may encounter after having their gallbladder removal surgery done.
+Additionally, some may report digestive problems even after their post-operative diet plan.
+Here are a few digestive problems one may encounter after having their gallbladder removal surgery.

-After the gallbladder is removed, most people experience diarrhea in the immediate aftermath of the surgery.
+After removing the gallbladder, most people experience diarrhea in the immediate aftermath of the surgery.
 This is quite normal as your body is adjusting to it.
 However few people might experience a continuation of this condition.
 If diarrhea continues even months after your gallbladder surgery, it is termed postcholecystectomy diarrhea.
 This is a common digestive problem that is reported after Cholecystectomy.
-The reason for this is the continuous flow of bile into the intestine and there is no storage of bile.
+The reason for this is, however, due to the continuous flow of bile into the intestine and there is no storage of bile.

 The continuous flow of bile needs to be dealt with to arrest constant diarrhea.
-Medication with “Bile Acid Binding Agents” are prescribed to resolve this condition.
+The Doctors will prescribe medications with “Bile Acid Binding Agents” to resolve this condition.
 Most patients report subsiding of diarrhea after this medication.
-The key is to let your surgeon know the condition and get treated for it.
+The key is to let your surgeon know the condition and seek treatment for it.

 Irritable Bowel Syndrome after Gallbladder removal surgery